yudiz-dotnet/xamarin-forms-material-chips/README.md

 And in last step, add code in default constructor for creating Chips desgn.
 See below code that will be add in Material Chips.

-Here, code is written in MainPage.xml.cs file in default constructor.
+Here, code is written in [MainPage.xaml.cs](../master/Code/MaterialChips/MaterialChips/Views/MainPage.xaml.cs) file in default constructor.

         ...
         foreach (var items in _ItemList)